Swizec/nightowls/manuscript/factors-of-flow.md

 Most people experiencing decision fatigue don't recognize it for what it is, but if you've ever felt well-rested physically and still couldn't think clearly, like your brain was tired, you've experienced decision fatigue.

-[Research](http://www.nytimes.com/2011/08/21/magazine/do-you-suffer-from-decision-fatigue.html) has shown that humans can only make a certain amount of decisions every day.
-After that, we tend to go with the default action, or are so incapable of making a decision we can't perform the action at all.
+[Research](http://www.nytimes.com/2011/08/21/magazine/do-you-suffer-from-decision-fatigue.html) has shown that humans can only accept a limited amount of decisions every day.
+After that, we usually go with the default action, or are so incapable of making a decision we can't perform the action at all.

 Not only that, it's been shown that even the tiniest decision factors into the quota - everything from deciding what to eat for breakfast, to which outfit to wear and what websites to read now or later.
 This is why the checkout aisle in your supermarket is filled with tiny things you otherwise wouldn't have bought and why people instinctively want to "sleep on it" when making big decisions.